simo2409/backitup/README.md

 ## Logging

-Logs are written to both the console and a `backup.log` file in the same directory as the script.
+Logs are written to both the console and a log file in the same directory as the script.
+The log file is named with a timestamp prefix in the format `[YYYY-MM-DD.HH:MM]_backup.log`.

+The agent also supports log rotation, which automatically deletes older log files while keeping a specified number of the most recent ones.
+Set the `keep_logs` option in the LOGS section to specify how many log files to preserve.

 ## Automation